- This page, AP 628: Resolution of Disputes at the Office of Appeals, is offered by

 628.4.1.
 Initial Evaluation

 The Office of Appeals will perform an initial evaluation of each appeal.
 This evaluation will include a review of Department records that relate to the matter in dispute and of any submissions made by the taxpayer.

-The Conference or Hearing is conducted either in person at the Office of Appeals, located in Boston, Massachusetts, or by telephone.
+The Conference or Hearing is conducted either in person at the Office of Appeals located in Boston, Massachusetts; by telephone; or, where appropriate, by video conferencing.
 A taxpayer may also request that a determination be based solely on the information in the case file and the taxpayer's written submissions.

 The taxpayer may be represented by another person during the appeals process.
 To authorize representation by another person, the taxpayer must complete and submit a Form M-2848: Power of Attorney and Declaration of Representative.
 See infra 628.6.1.

 6188.8.131.52.
 Conduct and Disposition of the Conference or Hearing